JiFish/nms-pss/README.md

 ## Future

 This is a prototype.
-Step 2 is to refactor this script in to a library.
+Step 2 is to refactor this script in to a module.
 Step 3 is to creature a Pokemon-inspired GUI for the software.

 ## Want to help?

-Please get in touch using the issue queue.
+Please get in touch using the discussion board.